cul24002-ai/ai-copywriting-manual/ai-copywriting-manual/docs/part1/overview.md

 * If a Copywriter reduces the time spent reviewing the output to improve productivity, they risk including hallucinations, misinformation, and poor-quality copy.
 While it may be more efficient to utilize generated content, an increase in output volume and speed will not compensate for the reduction in output quality.
 Still, it does at least guarantee the appearance of productivity.

 ### AI Possibilities
+GenAI multimodal chatbots like ChatGPT, Google Gemini, or Microsoft Copilot are tools that BYU-Idaho Copywriters will have access to through their official `@byui.edu` accounts.

 When the promises of GenAI are tested against the limitations and risks these models currently have, they are only as effective and efficient as the Copywriter using them.
 A Copywriter who embraces the technology without preparing to handle the limitations may create copy with errors that were easily preventable with human overview.
 A Copywriter who uses the technology with cation and strategy fight is not as fast as the first copywriter, but they are more likely to create error-free, helpful copy.

 GenAI has the ability to write all of your work for you, but human governance is in every sentence and word, not just prompting the machine.
 Copywriters should use GenAI with skepticism, reserving GenAI to three specific roles: Find, Challenge, and Inspect.